trustbloc/docs/readthedocs/source/orb/database.md

 The _log-monitor_ database is used to manage the list of logs that domain is following.

+### log-entry

+The _log-entry_ database is used to store the entries of observed logs.

 ### operation

 The _operation_ database stores Sidetree operations.